 For all general inquiries:

-CODE is a 501(c)3 nonprofit contemporary music ensemble in Central Ohio founded in 2014 by Artistic Director, Michael Rene Torres, that is dedicated to the promotion, performance, and perception of contemporary concert music in our community.
+CODE is a 501(c)3 non-profit contemporary music ensemble in Central Ohio founded in 2014 by Artistic Director Michael Rene Torres.
+The ensemble is dedicated to the promotion, performance, and perception of contemporary concert music in the community.
 With a special interest in collaborating with Ohio composers and Ohio performing artists, CODE presents a variety of musical styles and aesthetics while searching for innovative ways to meaningfully engage Ohio audiences with substantive new music.

-Since our debut performance, CODE has premiered 25 new works in cool venues throughout the city.
-We’re dedicated to presenting our music free of admission and open to everyone.
+Since their debut performance, CODE has premiered 25 new works in cool venues throughout the city.
+CODE is dedicated to presenting their music free of admission and open to everyone.
 Never been to a CODE show?
-Learn about the experience here!
+Learn about the experience at codenewmusic.weebly.com.